angelmtenor/data-science-keras/README.md

 # Data Science Projects with Keras
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This repository contains a collection of data science projects that utilize artificial neural networks implemented in [Keras](https://github.com/keras-team/keras/).
 The projects are based on use cases from [Udacity](https://www.udacity.com/), [Coursera](https://www.coursera.org/), and [Kaggle](https://www.kaggle.com/).

 The repository also introduces a minimal package called **ds_boost**, initially implemented as a helper for this repository.

+The repository is currently being used to update Python versions and packages (such as TensorFlow) and test the effects on older code.
+As a result, changes may be needed in the functions to update the implementations.

 This repository was initially developed in early 2018 and has since been updated with the best practices I've learned as a lead data scientist implementing solutions in a production environment.
 However, please note that this repository is being superseded by a new one that will contain LLM-based generative AI and containerized solutions.
 The new repository is currently in a private repository and will be published in the future.
 The new repository will be more class-oriented and will include smart ML-based models with explainability, confidence intervals, and generative AI-augmented dashboards.
 ## Scenarios
 ### Classification models